 The best way to use turmeric for dark circles is through a serum.

 The best way to use turmeric for dark circles is through a serum.
 If you’re new to serums, they are often thin and runny, similar to water.
 You don’t need much when applying them (about the nickel size), and they should be used around your eyes.
 While many different serums boast anti-aging benefits, you’ll want one containing curcumin or vitamin E if you’re going for turmeric specifically.
-Here’s is what we’ve bought for you:
+Here’s what we’ve bought for you:

 Another way to get the most out of using turmeric for dark circles would be by mixing it with coconut oil or jojoba oil before applying it directly onto the skin around your eyes.